tredontho/purescript-book/text/chapter8.md

 Intuitively, `foldM` performs a fold over a list in some context supporting some set of side-effects.

-For example, if we picked `m` to be `Maybe`, then our fold would be allowed to fail by returning `Nothing` at any stage - every step returns an optional result, and the result of the fold is therefore also optional.
+For example, if we picked `m` to be `Maybe`, then our fold would be allowed to fail by returning `Nothing` at any stage – every step returns an optional result, and the result of the fold is therefore also optional.

 If we picked `m` to be the `Array` type constructor, then every step of the fold would be allowed to return zero or more results, and the fold would proceed to the next step independently for each result.
-At the end, the set of results would consist of all folds over all possible paths.
+In the end, the set of results would consist of all folds over all possible paths.
 This corresponds to a traversal of a graph!

 To write `foldM`, we can simply break the input list into cases.